- Item 1: Introduction

 Item 10: Other Financial Industry Activities and Affiliations

-Our firm currently does not participate in financial industry activities other than financial planning and investment advisory services.
+Our firm currently does not participate in financial industry activities other than financial planning and investment management services.

 No M&C employee is registered, or has an application pending to register, as a broker-dealer or a registered representative of a broker-dealer.